Iraqi officials are defending a barter deal with Iran, say it doesn't violate US sanctions on Tehran

-BAGHDAD -- Iraqi officials defended Thursday a deal inked this week to barter oil for gas with Iran, saying it does not violate U.S. sanctions on Tehran but will help alleviate a worsening electricity crisis in Iraq.
+BAGHDAD -- Iraqi officials on Thursday defended a deal inked this week to barter oil for gas with Iran, saying that the deal does not violate U.S. sanctions on Tehran and that it will help alleviate a worsening electricity crisis in Iraq.

 After decades of electricity shortages because of war, corruption and mismanagement, oil-rich Iraq has become heavily reliant on imported Iranian gas to meet its electricity needs.
 The shortages in recent months are in part due to U.S. restrictions on transferring funds to Iran.